 - touching animals (in some situations)

 Another helpful step to reduce infection is to get out of the habit of touching our nose, mouth, or eyes during the day, unless this is necessary.
 It's also a good idea to increase the amount of hand washing when a bacterial infection (or an infection by a fungus or a virus) is spreading through our community or home.

 Hygiene and Pets

 Some health experts say that we should wash our hands with soap and water after touching pets.
-However, this is impractical for me.
-I stroke or touch my pets repeatedly throughout the day.
+This is impractical for me, however.
+I stroke or touch my dogs and cats repeatedly throughout the day.
 It is an important safety procedure for young children with immature immune systems, however, especially as they frequently put their hands in their mouths.
 It's also important after touching animals in petting zoos.